 Then, reach the arms behind you once again.
 How long your arms reach the floor and keep a straight spine depends on your body’s flexibility.
 It would be best to position the elbows higher than your hands for a better stretch.

-If you have a poor pectus posture and pot belly, the exercises will feel very intense if you move the arms slowly through space.
+If you have a poor pectus posture and a pot belly, the exercises will feel very intense if you move the arms slowly through space.
 Take your time.
 The point of the exercise is not to rush anything.

 Stay in a cactus arm position and feel the chest and shoulder stretch.
 Keep the front of your body relaxed and extended.
 Breathe in this position for 1 minute.
 To finish this exercise, slowly roll off the foam roller.
 Shake your body and feel the incredible sensations emerging from the exercise.